-The funds remaining from our October 2008 offering have allowed us to complete the testing and certification of our FMS unit and have now submitted our application and received, on April 1, 2009, final FDA clearance.
-We are confident that our existing funds will also be sufficient to pay for normal operating expenses as we await additional funding.
+The funds remaining from our October 2008 offering have allowed us to complete the testing and certification of our FMS unit and have now submitted our application and received on April 1, 2000, final EDA algorance.
+We are confident that our avisting funds will also be sufficient to pay for submitted our appreation and received, on April 1, 2009, mai FDA clearance, we are confident that our existing funds will also be sufficient to pay for normal operating expenses as we await additional funding.